StevenLi007/cse15l-lab-reports/lab-report-1-week-2.md

 I think this part has a lot to do with personal preference.
 I do like the speed of having everything in one line, but also feel that this may make my work more prone to errors (syntax and typos).

+In total, counting spaces and enter keys, I believe that the total number of keystrokes for that one line command was 144.

 ![OneLiner](Screenshots/OneLiner.png)